trustedci/OSCRP/OSCRP.md

 # Next Steps

-As mentioned earlier, this document focuses on the process of identifying key scientific assets and understanding some of the key risks that those assets may be vulnerable to.
+As mentioned earlier, this document focuses on the process of identifying key scientific Assets and understanding some of the key risks that those Assets may be vulnerable to.
 However, this document does not attempt to address the process of actually mitigating concerns.
 This document aims to enable the PI or information technology lead to go through the process of assessing computer security related concerns and avenues of attack, in order to help them have a dialogue with personnel with cybersecurity expertise who *can* actually assist with mitigation steps by implementing appropriate protections.

 <!--<a name="#conclusions" / >-->

 # Conclusions

 Open Science, despite having a culture of public data and open collaboration, still faces cybersecurity-related threats.
-This document aids Principal Investigators and their supporting IT professionals in assessing cybersecurity risks through a catalog of typical Open Science assets and the common risks associated with those assets.
+This document aids Principal Investigators and their supporting IT professionals in assessing cybersecurity risks through a catalog of typical Open Science Assets and the common risks associated with those Assets.

 <!-- <a name="#cybersecurity-resources-for-open-science" / > -->